All Episodes

 dan friesen

-There aren't any Social Security Administration offices outside the U.S. However, there are many U.S. citizens who are entitled to Social Security benefits who live outside of the United States, so there is a need to accommodate these people who live abroad.
+However, there are many U.S. citizens who are entitled to Social Security benefits who live outside of the United States.

-That's why, at many U.S. embassies, there's a Federal Benefits Unit, which houses the Office of Earnings and International Operations.
+That's why at many U.S. embassies, there's a federal benefits unit, which houses the Office of Earnings and International Operations.

-There are actually three such offices in Mexico, two in consulates, and one at the embassy.
+There are actually three such offices in Mexico: two in consulates and one at the embassy.

-citizens benefits, but it has the air of being just suspicious enough that presented with no context, or even better, presented with fake context, it can convince people like this caller that there's something nefarious going on.
+This has nothing to do with giving non-U.S. citizens benefits, but it has the air of being just suspicious enough that presented with no context, or even better, presented with fake context, it could convince people like this caller that there's something nefarious going on.

-all while considering themselves the real truth seekers.
+It's really sad how uncurious these Infowars listeners are, all while considering themselves the real truth seekers.

 Yeah.